 Bunney at Dover Street Market

-Bunney brings a rock’n’roll mood to men’s jewellery in pieces such as chunky ID chains and sculptural cuffs.
+Bunney brings a rock’n’roll mood to men’s jewellery in pieces such as chunky chains and sculptural cuffs.
 Here, juxtaposed mixed metals transform a signet ring.